evilnick/evilnicksbigbagofdocs/IN_PROGRESS/OPENSTACK/openstack-outline.md

 juju status keystone
 ```

 It can take a few moments for this service to settle.
-Although it is certainly possible to continue adding relations (Juju manages a queue for pending actions) it can be counterproductive in terms of the overall time taken.
+Although it is certainly possible to continue adding relations (Juju manages a queue for pending actions) it can be counterproductive in terms of the overall time taken, as many of the relations refer to the same services.
 The following relations also need to be made:
 ```
 juju add-relation nova-cloud-controller mysql